We exist to create equitable, inclusive and sustainable societies for today and future generations.

 In Australia, we acknowledge Aboriginal and Torres Strait Islander peoples as the traditional owners and custodians of this land and the places on which we live and work.
 We believe that reconciliation is a means to bring about mutual understanding and learning that will ultimately serve to create a sustainable, vibrant and connected future for all Australians.

-As part of our commitment through our Reconciliation Action Plan (RAP), we are keen to involve Indigenous communities in infrastructure, connecting people and stimulating growth for Indigenous businesses.
+As part of our commitment through our RAP, we are keen to involve Indigenous communities in infrastructure, connecting people and stimulating growth for Indigenous businesses.

 As part of our vision for reconciliation, WSP exists to create equitable, inclusive and sustainable societies for today and future generations.